Hamatti/blackhole-game/README.md

 Black hole then sucks in all the numbers touching it and the player with less points sucked in will win.

+Black Hole is originally [a game for two players by Wal Joris](https://nestorgames.com/#blackhole_detail).

 ## Setup stuff from CRA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).